ChrisDill/ChrisDill.github.io/_posts/2019-07-16-are-you-still-there.md

 ---
+layout: post
 title: 'Are you still there?'
-layout: post
+author: Chris Dill
 ---

 A quick update to get me back into putting up posts since I haven't done any for ages.